welchbj/ctf/docs/enumeration.md

 * [DNSBin](http://dnsbin.zhack.ca)

 These concepts are based on [this writeup from Insomnihack Teaser 2020](https://ctftime.org/writeup/17998).
-I present below a proof-of-concept DNS exfiltration protocol with the composed of the following fields:
+I present below a proof-of-concept DNS exfiltration protocol with the following fields:

 * N-byte 0-indexed sequence number
 * 2-byte session